 When to Call the Doctor

-You should contact the doctor right away if the incision keeps bleeding or oozing and won’t stop, or if you notice increased swelling, redness, or foul-smelling drainage.
+You should contact the doctor right away if the incision keeps bleeding or oozing and won’t stop, or if you notice increased swelling, spreading redness, or foul-smelling drainage.
 Knowing when to call the doctor helps you protect healing and stay in control.

 Seek help promptly for any of the following:

-- difficulty urinating after surgery
+- no wet diaper or difficulty urinating after surgery

 - increasing pain around the incision

-- unusual discharge or odor
+- unusual discharge, pus, or bad odor

-- loose stitches or concerns about healing
+- loose stitches, a displaced Plastibell, or concerns about healing

-Call a healthcare provider as soon as you notice changes, and follow their guidance on next steps.
+Call a healthcare provider as soon as you notice concerning changes, and follow their guidance on next steps.
 Early action reduces complications and supports a smoother recovery.

 You deserve clear answers and timely care, so trust your observations and speak up whenever something doesn’t look or feel right.